vishwaranjanpandey/docker/03-containers/readme.txt

-	docker rm <container id> -- to remove a stopped/exited container docker rm -f <container id> -- to remove a container forcefully though it is in running state docker container prune -- to remove all stopped/exited containers
+	docker rm <container id> -- to remove a stopped/exited container docker rm -f <container id> -- to remove a container forcefully though it is in running state docker container prune -- to remove all stopped/exited containers docker cp <file name> <cont-id>:/tmp -- to copy file inside the container docker exec <cont-id> ls -la /tmp -- you can perform some action by using exec command docker logs <cont-id> -- to check the logs of any container what is happening with container docker logs -f <cont-id> --  to watch continious live data logs netstat -anp | grep <port-number> -- to check any port is used or not

 how to get inside a running container